humio/aws-quick-start/README.md

 Choosing the right instance size depends on your ingest volume and usage patterns.
-As a general guideline the following table is a starting point to size your Humio instance.
+As a general guideline the following table is a starting point for sizing your Humio instance.

 - Up to 5 GB/day: m4.medium
 - Up to 15 GB/day: m4.large